memgraph/memgraph/docs/dev/cpp-code-conventions.md

 Memgraph uses the
 [Google Style Guide for C++](https://google.github.io/styleguide/cppguide.html) in most of its code.
 You should follow them whenever writing new code.
+Besides following the style guide, take a look at [Code Review Guidelines](code-review.md) for common design issues and pitfalls with C++ as well as [Required Reading](required-reading.md).

 ### Often Overlooked Style Conventions